what is a notary public what is a notary public

 Maintaining Records

-Notaries maintain comprehensive records of all notarial acts in their official journal.
+Notaries maintain comprehensive records of all notarial acts in their official journals.
 This practice ensures a detailed log of notarized documents, including dates, details, and parties involved.
 Record-keeping enhances transparency and supports the legal standing of documents in case of disputes.

 Qualifications and Training

-Notaries public play a crucial role in preventing fraud and ensuring the integrity of legal documents.
+Notaries play a crucial role in preventing fraud and ensuring the integrity of legal documents.
 Achieving this position entails meeting specific qualifications and undergoing extensive training.

 Education Requirements